In this article, we’ll talk about IT asset valuation.

 Determining the Value of Your Assets

-Using Websites to Estimate Fair Market Value
+Using Websites to Estimate Fair Market Value for IT Asset Valuation

 Using Accounting Methods Like Depreciation to Estimate Value

 This law states that the number of transistors in an integrated circuit doubles every 18 months (also quoted by some as 2 years).

 If you have an accountant or an accounting or finance department, they may be able to help you determine how to estimate the value and they may even do the calculations for you.

 Try Finding Cost of Replacement

 This will likely be quite a large figure, but it will give you some idea of the top price level for your hardware, especially if you do not have any idea of the price at which the hardware was initially purchased.

 How Much Can Your IT Assets’ Parts Be Sold For?

 Obviously, just because you can reasonably value your hardware at a particular price does not mean that you will be able to sell that equipment at that price.

 So, while the figures you get from the prices will not likely be what you get from someone buying the hardware, it does give you a rough estimate to know if you are getting a bad deal.

 How Much is Your Time Worth?

-Like we said in the beginning, it can be quite challenging to determine not only the price of each and every piece of equipment, but also each component inside every piece of equipment… and making sure you’re getting the highest ROI.
-We hope this guide helped steer you in the right direction to tackle a DIY valuation of your IT assets!
+Like we said in the beginning, it can be quite challenging to determine pricing.
+This includes the price of each system equipment, but also each component inside every piece of equipment.
+We understand it can be a real hassle.